Shopping Links

 Availability

-Available in the US from AD Vision on a hybrid "anime essentials" DVD.
-Was previously released on a similar DVD edition, and before that on subtitled or dubbed VHS as "Super Atragon: The Motion Picture" (even though it's not), and going back farther still on two individual subtitled or dubbed VHS volumes.
-Nothing but the DVD version is in print now.
+Previously available in the US from ADV on a hybrid "anime essentials" DVD; prior to that there was a similar DVD edition, and before that a single subtitled or dubbed VHS volume; all of the above label it "Super Atragon: The Motion Picture," even though it's not.
+Going back farther it was originally released on two individual subtitled or dubbed VHS volumes.
 Note that the VHS versions incorrectly list 120 and 60 minute runtimes, respectively.